aaarghhh/a_TON_of_privacy/README.md

 ### UNDER PRIVACY SETTINGS ON YOUR TELEGRAM CLIENT

-USe this setting in order to hardening your Telegram account.
+Use this setting in order to hardening your Telegram account.
 ```
 Phone number -> Nobody
 Last Seen / Online -> Nobody